rockset/rockset-js/packages/dev-server/README.md

 ### Using Parameters

-Rockset SQL supports adding Query Parameters to parameterize a Query.
-To add parameters in the Rockset Development UI, click into the Parameters Tab and then click the "Add Parameters" button.
+Rockset SQL supports adding Query Parameters to parameterize a query.
+To add parameters in the Rockset Developer UI, click into the Parameters Tab and then click the "Add Parameters" button.
 You can also add default values for your Parameters in the Lambda Definition File.
 Please see the [Rockset CLI Documentation](../cli) for more information about adding default parameters.